 The main one is that the income tax you withhold from each employee must be based on where they work.
 That sounds simple, but it can quickly become complex.

-Let's say your business is based in one country, but your employees work in another.
-Generally you must comply with the income tax laws of their country when paying them.
+Let's say your business is based in one state, but your employees work in another.
+Generally you must comply with the income tax laws of their state when paying them.
 That means you must withhold income tax at their local rate.

 - health care plans